dcsil/CSC491/policies/late_policy.md

 | 7 | -35% |
 | 8+ | -100% |

-Accomodations may be made in cases of extenuating circumstances.
+Accomodations can be made by talking to the instructor.
+They are not guaranteed, however, but we do like to model a startup :)

 ### Compounding assignments